 Wondering what you need for your hospital stay when you give birth in Japan?
 Unlike in North America, new moms in Japan spend a much longer time in the hospital in order to recover and learn about how to take care of their newborn, which is usually around five days for a natural (vaginal) birth but could be longer depending on the circumstance (I stayed for 10 days due to a problem with my platelets and then having to get an emergency C-section).
 Provided this, there’s a lot you need to think about when it comes to what to put in your hospital bag.

-You never know when you might end up giving birth, some women in my July 2019 Bumper group gave birth in June, so it’s best to have your hospital bag packed by the middle of your third trimester.
+You never know when you might end up giving birth (some women in my July 2019 Bumper group gave birth in June and one in May!) so it’s best to have your hospital bag packed by the middle of your third trimester.

 What May Be Provided by a Hospital/Clinic in Japan